David and his mother,

 David currently serves on the Oklahoma Republican Party State Committee.

-David is a tireless community volunteer.
-He currently serves on the board of directors of the Putnam City Schools Foundation and numerous other community organizations.
+David is a tireless community volunteer and has served on the boards of numerous community organizations.

 David was named "40 Under 40" by OKC Business News in 2006, and an "Achiever Under 40" by The Journal Record in 2010.
 He is a graduate of Leadership Oklahoma City Class XXVI.
 In 2010, he was featured in the "Share the Prayer" campaign.